Russia: Missing passenger plane located at sea — reports | DW | 06.07.2021

 The passenger plane carrying more than two dozen people went missing over Kamchatka.
 At least six crew and one or two children were on board.

-A passenger plane with at least 28 people on board that went missing over Kamchatka in Russia's Far East was located at sea Tuesday.
+A passenger plane with 28 people on board that went missing over Kamchatka in Russia's Far East was located at sea Tuesday.

+AP citing the local transportation ministry reports the missing plane vanished from all radars but it is now believed to have crash landed at sea while attempting to land.
+Russian state news agency RIA reports several ships are en route to the crash site.

-The plane belonged to a company called Kamchatka Aviation Enterprise, AP reports adding the head of the local government in Palana, Olga Mokhireva, was on board.
+The plane belonged to a company called Kamchatka Aviation Enterprise, AP reports.
+The Russian emergencies ministry said the mayor of the local government in Palana, Olga Mokhireva, was on board.

 Six crew members were on board as well as at least one or two children among the passengers.
-A search involving at least two helicopters has been launched and rescue workers are standing by.
+A search involving at least two helicopters had been launched and rescue workers were standing by.

-It is unclear at this time what happened as early reports are conflicting.
+Interfax citing the local meteorological center reports cloudy weather at the time of the crash.

 ar/rt (AFP, Reuters)